brucewlee/lingfeat/README.md

 5. **Shallow Traditional** (ShTra): traditional features/formulas for text difficulty
    - *Basic Average Counts (words per sentence), Flesch-Kincaid Reading Ease, Smog, Gunning Fog, ...*

-## Things to note
+## Things to note, Citation
+- LingFeat is built for text complexity/difficulty/readability analysis.
+- We provide guidelines for both basic users and advanced users.
+Please follow [Usage](#usage) section.
-The features contained in this software are inspired from readability assessment (RA) research, a time-honored branch of NLP.
-References are listed in this documentation.
+- The features contained in this software are inspired from readability assessment (RA) research, a time-honored branch of NLP.
+Some key references are listed in this documentation.

 This software is built mainly for our paper on

-**Pushing on Readability: Advanced Semantics and Neural Augmentation**, EMNLP 2021.
+> **Pushing on Readability: Advanced Semantics and Neural Augmentation**, EMNLP 2021.

-Please cite our paper and provide link to this repository if you use in this software in research.
+*Please cite our paper and provide link to this repository* if you use in this software in research.

 Most supported features are developed for passage analysis.
 But sentence input will work fine with the program.